-- (c) To recognize good job performance, reward exceptional performance and correct inadequate performance in a fair and timely manner. - (d) To assure fair treatment of all applicants and employees in all aspects of personnel administration without regard to political affiliation or beliefs, race, color, national origin or ancestry, sex, age, religion, disability, sexual identity and orientation, genetic information, or any other cause for discrimination as defined by law, and with proper regard for their rights as citizens. - (e) To protect employees against coercive political activities and to prohibit the use of official authority for the purpose of interfering with or affecting the result of an election or a nomination for office. - C. Provide a system of standardized titles and standardized class descriptions for the effective administration of personnel activities such as: manpower planning and budgeting, standards of job performance, fair and equitable pay, valid selection and recruitment programs, training programs and career development. - D. Provide a system to recruit and select the most qualified persons for positions in County service.
-Recruitment and selection shall be conducted in an affirmative manner to ensure open competition, provide equal employment opportunity, prohibit discrimination because of race, political affiliation or beliefs, religion, sex, national origin or ancestry, age, disability, sexual identity and orientation, genetic information, or any other cause for discrimination as defined by law, to ensure that persons of disadvantaged groups are fairly represented in the County workforce. - E. Provide an effective career development plan for qualified employees through promotional opportunities in an environment free of discrimination.
+- A. Establish a clear understanding of responsibilities in the establishment and maintenance of a personnel program for Rock County. - B. Establish a uniform County Personnel Policy and procedures to recruit, select, develop and maintain an effective and responsive workforce for the County.
+The Ordinance shall be based on the following objectives: - (1) To recruit, select and advance employees on the basis of their relative knowledge, skills, and abilities. - (2) To provide internally equitable and externally competitive compensation for all employees. - (3) To recognize good job performance, reward exceptional performance and correct inadequate performance in a fair and timely manner. - (4) To assure fair treatment of all applicants and employees in all aspects of personnel administration without regard to political affiliation or beliefs, race, color, national origin or ancestry, sex, age, religion, disability, sexual orientation, gender identity, gender expression, genetic information, pregnancy, creed, arrest/conviction record, marital status, military services, or outside use of lawful products or any other cause for discrimination as defined by law, except as allowable as a bonafide occupational requirement and with proper regard for their rights as citizens.

+- (5) To protect employees against coercive political activities and to prohibit the use of official authority for the purpose of interfering with or affecting the result of an election or a nomination for office. - C. Provide a system of standardized titles and standardized class descriptions for the effective administration of personnel activities such as: manpower planning and budgeting, standards of job performance, fair and equitable pay, valid selection and recruitment programs, training programs and career development. - D. Provide a system to recruit and select the most qualified persons for positions in County service.
+Recruitment and selection shall be conducted in an affirmative manner to ensure open competition, provide equal employment opportunity, prohibit discrimination based on the categories identified above to ensure that persons of disadvantaged groups are fairly represented in the County workforce. - E. Provide an effective career development plan for qualified employees through promotional opportunities in an environment free of discrimination.

-18.103 Scope.
+Scope 18.103